Sci fi stories that involve the arrival of aliens (often on Earth) for the first time. Return to general Sci Fi

 Music and magic.
 Steampunky science.
 The Dissolution is coming.

 Eighteen year old recluse Sam van Oen lives with his aunt, takes online college courses, works in technical support, and tries not to remember the freak storm that killed his parents ten years ago.
 But anxiety and reclusion bring up memories he doesn’t want.
 Just as Sam gathers courage to send in his application for college away from home, the temperature drops and the sun goes dim.
 Ice forms in August, and a portal opens in his fireplace.
 This time, Sam can't run.
 This time he's sucked in.
 Now Sam must survive in the flourishing capital of ten alien species, home to thousands who can change the Symphony underlying the universe and alter reality.
 Sam’s anxiety attacks and fear of crowds transforms the Nether into a frightening, expansive city.
 To find his home again, Sam must learn to control the music inside him, while devastating voids threaten to destroy the Nether and everyone he has grown to love.
 "Simply Put, This is a Brilliant Book.
 Read it Now." -Scattered Thoughts and Rogue Words Blog If you're looking for an awesome ride across multiple homeworlds filled with magic, science, music, and diverse alien species, don't miss the first book in William C. Tracy's Dissolution Cycle!
-The Dissolution Cycle (Epic Space Opera, LGBT): Book 1: The Seeds of Dissolution Book 2: Facets of the Nether Book 3: Fall of the Imperium Book 4: Tales of the Dissolutionverse (Novella collection)- Fantasy
+The Dissolution Cycle (Epic Space Opera, LGBT): Book 1: The Seeds of Dissolution Book 2: Facets of the Nether Book 3: Fall of the Imperium Book 4: Tales of the Dissolutionverse (Novella collection)

 - Fantasy - Heroic